Devprayag: Overview

-Traditionally, it is considered to be the place where sage Dev Sharma led his ascetic life, giving birth to its present name, Devprayag.
-It is one of the five sacred confluences in the hills and is an important place of pilgrimage for devout Hindus.

 "Devprayag" means "Godly Confluence" in Sanskrit.
-According to Hindu scriptures, Devprayag is the sacred place of merging of two visible heavenly rivers, Alakananda and Bhagirathi, to form the holy Ganga.
+According to Hindu scriptures, Devprayag is the sacred place of merging of two visible heavenly rivers, Alaknanda and Bhagirathi, to form the holy Ganges.

 On a terrace in the upper part of the village is the temple of Raghunathji, built of huge stones, pyramidal in form, and capped by a white cupola.
+There are major four temples located on this Godly Confluence.
+These temples increase the spiritual importance of Devprayag.

 Geography

 The Alaknanda rises at the confluence and feet of the Satopanth and Bhagirath Kharak glacier in Uttarakhand near the border with Tibet.
 The headwaters of the Bhagirathi are formed at Gaumukh, at the foot of the Gangotri glacier and Khatling glaciers in the Garhwal Himalaya.
 These two sacred rivers join to form the Ganges (Ganga) in Devprayag.

 Devprayag is 70 km from Rishikesh.
 Devprayag has an average elevation of 830 metres (2,723 feet).